Cognola: Cognola di Sopra

 Cognola shown on a cadastral map in 1859.

 Cognola di Sopra was built on the track of via Claudia Augusta at the foot of Dos del Oseléra, and developed around the historic town square at the intersection between via alla Veduta and via Grezoni.
-It consists of 3 buildings with internal courtyards that are accessed by stone doorways of the 16th and 17th century.
+It consists of 3 buildings with internal courtyards that are accessed by stone doorways built in the 16th and 17th century.

 Cognola di Sotto

 Cognola di Sotto was located to the east of the prehistoric castelliere between Dos Castion and Via alle Campanelle it was a dense group of buildings of different ages built around a medieval nucleus.